mnr/writing-wip/kwak-anthology.md

 "Maybe not romance, but how would you print a steak without one?"

-"Print what steak how?" asks Araci?
+"Print steak how?" asks Araci?
 "You can't do that at home."

 "Right.
 Not with a packet boiler," says Lupe.
-"That's the big deal with Hestia.
+"That's the big deal with a Hestia oven.
 When you push the meal box into the oven, it engages with electricity, a data port and a gas port.
 The gas from the fuel tank flows into the meal box.
 The meal box controls the impellers and valves.
 The oven connects the meal to the outside world.
 The entire setup is patented."

 "So there's a meat printer in the meal box?"

 "I know.
 There just doesn't seem like there's enough room.
 But the meal opens a valve, meat paste pours out, the oven cooks it, another layer of meat paste, some flavors, more cook.
 Pretty soon you have a New York steak.
 Can't do that with foil packets."

-"I had no idea," admitted Araci.
-He looked suspiciously at the chicken on his fork.
+"I had no idea," admits Araci.
+He looks suspiciously at the chicken on his fork.
 "But here's a question; why gas?
 Why not just heat with electricity?"

 "Good question," says Lupe.
-She was still enthusiastic about the dinner on her plate.
+She is still enthusiastic about the dinner on her plate.
 "Hestia can't charge for electricity, but they can sell you overpriced gas canisters.
-You can't refill a Hestia hydrogen tank; you have to buy a new one.
+You can't refill a Hestia gas tank; you have to buy a new one.
 Like ink for printers; you have to buy it from the manufacturer or they won't work."

 "I get it," says Araci.
 He decides to accept the chicken for what it is and takes another bite.
 "Are you up for ice cream?
-I bought a tube of cherry."
+I bought a tube of cherry chunk."

 # Offer Plausible Suspects

+## 1st call to Hestia

-Araci’s day starts with a call to Hestia’s manufacturer.
-He's met with an artificially intelligent receptionist, projected through his visor as though sitting across him from the desk.
+Araci’s day starts with a call to Hestia, the center of suspicion.
+His call is met with an artificially intelligent receptionist, projected through his visor as though sitting across him from the desk.

 “Hello Araci Belo,” says the receptionist.
 It wasn't surprising she knew his name, he was easy to identify from his online presence.
 “I’m here to help.”
 The AI exhibits artificial signs of life; her eyes blink, she breathes; but waits, saying nothing more.